ambar93/ParkingLot/README.md

 README.md

 The source code of the project lies in com.parkingLot folder.
-The file **input.txt** is used to give input to the program.
+The file **input.txt** is used to give input to the program.<br>
-You can modify the contents of this file or replace this file to run test cases you wish to test.(Make sure your **input file is present in the root directory**)
+You can modify the contents of this file or replace this file to run test cases you wish to test.(Make sure your **input file is present in the root directory**)<br>
 The shell script file **parking_lot** is the file that willbe used to run the project.
-It contains commands to take input from user, compile, build, test and run the project.
+It contains commands to take input from user, compile, build, test and run the project.<br>

 # Installing
 To run the Parking Lot Project,following should be present in the system